kevp15/hello_world/README.md

 # hello_world
 this is just a test
-my name is Kevin Petrie and i work for aberdeen football club while doing a data science degre
+My name is Kevin Petrie and i work for Aberdeen Football Club while doing a data science degree.